Stargate: Continuum: Plot

 Above Earth, Ba'al's armada arrives.
 To the displeasure of his subordinates, the other System Lords, Ba'al announces that he will treat the Tau'ri relatively leniently.
-Suspicious about Ba'al's thorough knowledge of Earth, Qetesh betrays him and forces him to tell her everything.
-She orders the destruction of McMurdo and the Ancient outpost in Ba'al's name, but she kills Ba'al when Teal'c discovers what she is doing.
+He has already secured the loyalty of the Jaffa by promising them freedom.
+Suspicious about Ba'al's thorough knowledge of Earth, Qetesh stages a palace coup and forces him to tell her everything.
+She orders the destruction of McMurdo and the Ancient outpost in Ba'al's name, but she kills Ba'al when the loyal Teal'c discovers what she is doing.
 As Teal'c escapes to an Al'kesh, Qetesh orders the fleet to bombard Earth, while she goes to secure Ba'al's time machine.

 When the Goa'uld destroy the Antarctic Stargate, SG-1 is rerouted to Russia, as the Russians had retrieved the Achilles Stargate from the ocean floor.
-Teal'c arrives at the facility as well, seeking to use the Stargate to reach the time machine before Qetesh.
+Teal'c arrives as well, seeking to use the Stargate to reach the time machine before Qetesh.
 The two sides agree to a truce and get to Ba'al's time machine: an underground supercomputer connected to hundreds of satellites that monitor solar flares from various stars that could intersect a wormhole created by the Stargate; the flares are necessary for time travel.
 SG-1 must wait for the right flare in order to journey to the right time, but when Qetesh's troops attack, they are forced to dial the Stargate to the year 1929 - ten years before their desired target date.
 Sam and Daniel are killed in the firefight, and only Mitchell passes through the Stargate.
 Teal'c, mortally wounded, blows himself and Qetesh up.
-After a decade of waiting, Mitchell stows away on the Achilles and kills Ba'al and his troops when they come aboard through the Stargate.
+After a decade of waiting, Mitchell stows away on the Achilles and kills Ba'al and his troops when they arrive through the Stargate.

 In the now-restored timeline, SG-1, completely unaware of the previous events, watch the extraction proceed without incident.
 On Earth, Daniel wonders what Ba'al meant by his fail-safe.